 Intermittent fasting versus calorie restriction- people often compare these two habits of eating.
 Maybe you are willing to learn more about each so you can decide which one to follow.
-I decided to write this article as people have some misconstructions and believe in myths when it comes to nutrition.
+I decided to write this article as people have some misconstructions and believe in myths when it comes to nutrition including which fat burner for men is better.

 I want to talk about each of them, so you can see importance of both of them.
 I think comparing this two is not even right, because calorie restriction is always the key for your weight-loss, while intermittent fasting is just a pattern of eating.